-Pelvic inflammatory disease, or PID, is an infection of the organs of a women’s reproductive system.
+Pelvic inflammatory disease (PID) is an infection of the organs of a women’s reproductive system.
 They include the uterus, ovaries, fallopian tubes, and cervix.
-It’s usually caused by a sexually transmitted infection (STI), like chlamydia or gonorrhea, and is treated with antibiotics.
+It’s usually caused by a sexually transmitted infection (STI), like chlamydia or gonorrhea.

 You might not notice any symptoms of PID early on.
 But as the infection gets worse, you can have:

 - Pain in your lower belly and pelvis

 - Heavy discharge from your vagina with an unpleasant odor

 - More bleeding than usual during your period

 - Pain during sex